Towards standardizing Korean Grammatical Error Correction: Datasets and Annotation

-We describe here how we consider the unique linguistic characteristics of Korean (Appendix \ref{appendix:intro_kor}), and define 14 error types (Table \ref{tabs:kagas_errortypes_with_example}). \paragraph{Classifying error types in morpheme-level} Because Korean is an agglutinative language, we need to figure out the morpheme-level difference between original and corrected word.
-For example, 학교에 ('to school') in Table \ref{fig:kagas_examples} is divided into two parts in morpheme-level, 학교 ('school') + 에 ('to'), based on its roles in a word.
-If this word is annotated to 집에('to home'), we should treat this edit as NOUN(학교 -> 집), and if this word is annotated to 학교에서 ('at school'), we should classify this edit as PART (Particle, since -서 is added).
-Therefore, we need to break down original and corrected word-level edits into morphemes and only look at textit{morpheme-level differences} between the two when classifying error types.
-When conducting morpheme-level alignment, we utilize morpheme-level Levenshtein distance for Korean\footnote{\url{https://github.com/lovit/soynlp/blob/master/soynlp/hangle/_distance.py}}.
-Also, the POS tags of Korean are based on \textit{morphemes} and not \textit{words}, meaning that there can be multiple POS tags for one word.
-Apart from POS tagging, KAGAS also considers the composition of edits(e.g. SHORT).Please refer to Appendix \ref{appendix:morpheme_alignment_examples} for detailed examples.
+We describe how we consider the unique linguistic characteristics of Korean (Appendix \ref{appendix:intro_kor}), and define 14 error types (Table \ref{tabs:kagas_errortypes_with_example}). \paragraph{Classifying error types in morpheme-level} As Korean is an agglutinative language, difference between original and corrected word is naturally defined in morpheme-level.
+For example, 학교에 ('to school') in Table \ref{fig:kagas_examples} is divided into two parts, 학교('school') + 에('to'), based on its roles in a word.
+If this word is corrected to 집에('to home'), we should treat this edit as NOUN (학교 -> 집), and if this word is corrected to 학교에서('at school'), we should classify this edit as PART (Particle, since -서 is added).
+We need to break down original and corrected word-level edits into morphemes and only look at \textit{morpheme-level differences} between the two when classifying error types.
+When conducting morpheme-level alignment, we utilize morpheme-level Levenshtein distance for Korean.\footnote{\url{https://github.com/lovit/soynlp/blob/master/soynlp/hangle/_distance.py}} Also, the POS tags of Korean are based on \textit{morphemes} and not \textit{words}, meaning that there can be multiple POS tags for one word.
+Apart from POS tagging, KAGAS also considers the composition of edits (e.g. SHORT).
+Please refer to Appendix \ref{appendix:morpheme_alignment_examples} for detailed examples.